FAMILY FUN SERVICE

 ACTIVITY:

-Talk about the differences in each flower.
-Explain that friends are unique and different too (talents, looks, size, abilities, age, etc.)
+Explain that friends are unique and different too in their talents, looks, sizes, abilities, ages, etc.).

 Discuss the needs of flower seeds (soil, water, sunlight, and nourishment).

 Explain that the needs of friends are similar.
 They need to be nourished with kind words, encouragement, and love.
-Some friends are easy to love, others take more effort and patience
+Some friends are easy to love, others take a little more time and effort, and patience.

 See MORE ⇒